jorenheit/brainfix/README.md

 // Declare x as an array of 5 elements, do not initialize [5]x;

-// Declare x as an array of 5 elements, then initialized all elements to 1 [5]x = 1;
+// Declare x as an array of 5 elements, then initialize all elements to 1 [5]x = 1;

 // Use a placeholder for the size